General

 I am not a U.S. Citizen.
 May I still apply?

 Yes.
-Non-US citizens need to have appropriate work authorization to legally work on their business full time in the United States for the duration of the public test.
+Non-US citizens need to have appropriate work authorization to legally work on their business full time in the United States for the duration of the public pilot test.
 If you apply and are invited to participate in an MDIA public innovation challenge test, we will connect you with an immigration attorney who may be able to work with you to develop an individualized or company immigration plan.
 There are a number of possible visa options depending on the details of your situation.

 We’ve already raised funding.
 Can we still apply?